> Skip repeated content

 The meniscus is a structure in the knee joint that spans and cushions the space between the femur (thighbone) and the tibia (shinbone).
 There are two menisci in each knee – one on the inside (the medial meniscus) and one on the outside (the lateral meniscus).

-Each is made of strong fibrocartilage and is shaped like a crescent or the letter “C.” These menisci look like suction cups that are carefully molded to the shape of the joint surfaces of the femur and tibia.
+Each is made of strong fibrocartilage and is shaped like a crescent or the letter “C.” Located at the periphery of the tibial surface in the knee, the menisci are contoured to optimize the contact between the femur and tibia to enhance stability and distribute stresses evenly across the joint.

 What does the meniscus do?

 The shape and size of the meniscus allows it to serve several functions.
-When you stand up, your weight is borne evenly through your legs and down to your knees.
-The stress this weight places on the knee becomes even higher while walking, running, and jumping.
-The meniscus functions as cushion to keep the bones of the knee joint from grinding against one other and causing damage.
-It also transmits the load of your weight evenly across the knee joint.
-This load-sharing helps to prevent knee injuries and is extremely important to the function and health of the knee.
+When you stand up, your weight is borne evenly through your legs through your knees.
+The stress this weight places on the knees becomes even higher while walking, running, and jumping.
+The meniscus functions as a cushion to keep the bones of the knee joint from grinding against one other and causing damage.
+It also transmits the load of your weight evenly across the knee joint to stabilize it and assists with lubrication, and proprioception (spatial awareness).
+This load-sharing helps to prevent knee injuries and is extremely important to the function and health and joint stability of the knee.

 What causes a meniscal tear?